Meeting a Customer’s Tight Deadline

 The Lead Toolmakers Thoughts

-Patrick who is pictured below was the lead toolmaker and worked diligently on this fabrication throughout the entire process.
+Patrick who is pictured left was the lead toolmaker and worked diligently on this fabrication throughout the entire process.
 He followed this project from the review stages all the way to completion which included machining, working with other departments to get all required blocks done, assembly, and final fitment.
 Since Reich Tool is a contract manufacturer, we are used to taking on projects that are completely new to us with very little to no-repeat work.
 Even with Patrick’s prior knowledge and expertise in the Fabrication department, he knew it was going to be a big challenge getting this project done by the intended deadline set by the customer.

 When asking Patrick (after the fabrication was complete) how he thought we got this project completed before the customer’s expected deadline, he stated: “Internal communication between all department heads was constant, and the decision making among those involved went well.”
 Because of the processes we have established at RTD, we were able to meet the customer’s tight deadline and present them with quality fabrication.